 Imagine the frustration of saving for a brand-new car, finding your ideal model, then having to wait weeks or even months to take it home.
 The thought is almost unbearable.

-Thankfully, this isn’t a problem when choosing something used because it’s available immediately and, in nearly all cases, ready to drive home on the day.
+Thankfully, this isn’t a problem when choosing something used.
+This is because it’s available immediately and, in nearly all cases, ready to drive home on the day.

 2. Initial and long-term affordability

 Affordability is the leading factor in why people prefer used cars.
-Not only is the initial price much lower (often between 30-50%), used vehicles depreciate much slower, meaning you’ll take a smaller percentage hit on the original price if you ever wanted to sell up.
+Not only is the initial price much lower (often between 30-50%) but used vehicles depreciate much slower.
+This means you’ll take a smaller percentage hit on the original price if you ever wanted to sell up.

 It’s also worth noting that repairing and maintaining a used car is easier and cheaper than fixing a new one.
-Instead of going to the official retailer for spare parts, you can find everything you need at a reduced price online – although do be careful not to invalidate any terms of warranty!
+Instead of going to the official retailer for spare parts, you can find everything you need at a reduced price online.
+However, do be careful not to invalidate any terms of warranty!

 3. Discounted tax

-New cars are always more expensive to tax and register, whereas you save a substantial amount with slightly older or second-hand models.
-Even older cars may also be subject to discounted tax, which is something worth checking with the dealership beforehand.
+New cars are always more expensive to tax and register.
+In contrast, you save a substantial amount with slightly older or second-hand models.
+Even older cars may also be subject to discounted tax.
+This is something worth checking with the dealership beforehand.

 4. Cheaper insurance